The Fractional VP of Sales is becoming a popular and important asset for companies to get ahead in today’s competitive sales market.

 This is where a Fractional VP of Sales can be of great value on a part time basis.
 By providing specialist leadership, a Fractional VP of Sales can help a company increase revenue, improve sales processes, and build and hire a high-performing sales team.

 Offering a wealth of experience and knowledge, their expertise in sales strategy development, sales process optimization, sales team management, hiring, and developing salespeople can catapult a smaller company’s progress compared with going it alone.

 A Fractional VP of Sales can also provide a fresh perspective on sales operations, identifying areas for improvement that may have been overlooked by internal staff.

 Why Companies Opt for a Fractional VP of Sales Leader

 Hiring a Fractional VP of Sales is increasingly popular as a strategy for businesses to stay competitive in tougher market conditions.
-These executives work on a part-time basis, providing companies with the expertise of a VP of Sales without the cost of a full-time employee.
+These executives work on a part-time basis much like a fractional CFOs and COOs, providing companies with the expertise of a part time VP of Sales without the cost of a full-time employee.
 The advantages to this flexible arrangement are as follows:

 Flexible Structure Advantages

 Another advantage of a Fractional VP of Sales is the flexibility they offer.
 Companies can hire a fractional executive for a specific project or a set number of hours per week or month.
 This allows companies to scale up or down as needed, without the commitment of a full-time employee.